 Here, the phase angles

 are $q$-dependent.
 As $q \to 0$, the phase angles approach $\theta_\pm \to \pm \pi/4$, and the zero-order wave functions recover their degenerate form.
-The condition for guided-mode resonances near the $\Gamma$ point is given by:
+The condition for guided-mode resonances near the $\Gamma$ point is given by

-For an unperturbed waveguide mode characterized by $(q - G, \omega_0)$, the first-order correction $\delta\omega$ can be evaluated for any specified value of $q - G$.
-Considering resonant modes on the lower band with small wavevector $q > 0$, the matrix elements $f_{mn}$ ($m,n \neq 0$) are expanded via a Taylor series in two variables: $\delta\omega$ and $\delta$.
-Notably, the eigenvalue perturbation in equation~(\ref{eq:eigenvaluepertur-small-q}) includes only terms proportional to $\delta^2$, resulting in a Taylor expansion involving only even powers of $\delta$.
-This behavior contrasts with the degenerate case, where a linear term in $\delta$ is present.
-Consequently, $f_{mn}$ ($m,n \neq 0$) can be expanded as:
+For an unperturbed waveguide mode characterised by $(q - G, \omega_0)$, the first-order correction $\delta\omega$ can be evaluated for any specified value of $q - G$.
+Considering the resonant modes on the lower band with a small wavevector $q > 0$, the matrix elements $f_{mn}$ ($m,n \neq 0$) are expanded via a Taylor series in two variables: $\delta\omega$ and $\delta$.
+Notably, the eigenvalue perturbation in equation~(\ref{eq:eigenvaluepertur-small-q}) includes only the terms proportional to $\delta^2$, resulting in a Taylor expansion involving only even powers of $\delta$.
+This behaviour contrasts with the degenerate case, where a linear term in $\delta$ is present.
+Consequently, $f_{mn}$ ($m,n \neq 0$) can be expanded as